 - Emerging Sources Citation Index (ESCI): 2015 - present

 Citation indexes offer a unique search method to find later-published journal articles, in which a publication is cited.
-Coverage: weekly updates Self-teaching modules: Web of Science instruction videos, Web of Science platform LibGuide Related: Journal Citation Reports
+Coverage: weekly updates Self-teaching modules: Web of Science - concise, Web of Science platform LibGuide Related: Journal Citation Reports

 Economics; bibliography; links to books & journal articles

 The American Economic Associations electronic bibliography.
 Find references to books, reviews, selected book chapters and journal articles in all fields of economics.All publications are indexed by JEL codes.
 The system is used to classify articles, dissertations, books, book reviews, and working papers in EconLit, and in many other applications.
 For descriptions and examples, see the JEL Codes Guide.
 Self-teaching: Tutorial videos

 Find articles providing a brief overview on various business topics, providing insight in the implication for businesses or doing business.
 Articles usually include a description of various viewpoints, a glossary of terms and concepts, a bibliography and a suggested reading list.
 Written by experts in the fields of business, law, political science, psychology and economics.

 RUQuest is a search engine for the collection of the RU University Library, Nijmegen, and for collections of other libraries worldwide.
 RUQuest contains printed and digital books, periodicals, journal articles, book chapters and more.
 Full text publications can be opened by clicking 'View full text'.
 Tutorial: RUQuest